wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # ['Charles', 'Carol']
 ```

-In a *list comprehension*, we add the if statement at its end:
+In a *List Comprehension*, we add the if statement at its end:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']